enexqnt/Py-vAllocation/readme.md

 ## License

-GPL-3.0-or-later – see [LICENSE](LICENSE) for the full text.
+GPL-3.0-or-later - see [LICENSE](LICENSE) for the full text.
 Portions of the optimisation routines are adapted (with attribution) from [fortitudo-tech](https://github.com/fortitudo-tech/fortitudo.tech).

 ---

-Copyright © enexqnt.
-GPL‑3.0‑or‑later.
+Copyright (c) enexqnt.
+GPL-3.0-or-later.